Watch the tutorial video to understand inter-image spacing.

 The amount of padded space between snapped images is controlled by the spacing value.

-When you drag an image into position on your canvas, guidelines will appear to help you snap frames together.
+When an image is dragged into position on your canvas, guidelines will appear to help you snap frames together.
 The spacing between the frames remains consistent.

-In this example, a new spacing is applied in the Book editor.
+In this example, new interframe spacing is applied in the Book editor.
 Adjust the slider, and apply a new layout to any one page.
 The new layout will adjust the inter-image spacing.

 Adjusting selected images on a page

-If your page is opened in the Page Editor, you can select image frames that are snapped together (0 spacing) and readjust them.
+In the Page Editor, you may select image frames that are snapped together (0 spacing) and readjust them.